sakharkarZuhair/angular-e-commerce/README.md

 # TO run the website
-I have used ngPrime fro components and tailwindcss for designing 1 => Go to the root of the folder
+I have used ngPrime fro components and tailwindcss for designing NOTE : The command I'm using is according to my Operating System which is fedora 1 => Go to the root of the folder
-2 => Do check if you have the json-server or not if not then this command "sudo npm install -g json-server" 3 => after that go to the locahost:3000 to see if the json-server is working or not 4 => Some demo links are there and this project includes Home Screen, List Products Screen, Cart Items, Checkout Screen and congratulations screen.
+2 => Do check if you have the json-server or not if not then this command "sudo npm install -g json-server" 3 => after that go to the locahost:3000 to see if the json-server is working or not by running this command "json-server --watch db.json"
+4 => run "ng serve" Some demo links are there and this project includes Home Screen, List Products Screen, Cart Items, Checkout Screen and congratulations screen.

 # FatakPayAssignment